 AGENT

 I grew up outside of Seattle and graduated from Emerson College with a degree in Writing, Literature, and Publishing as well as Theatre Studies.
 I began my publishing career as an editorial intern at Zachary Shuster Harmsworth (now part of Aevitas Creative Management).
 My editorial work can be seen at The Millions and Pangyrus.
 I also worked as an indie bookseller for several years.
-I am looking to amplify underrepresented stories and voices, and am especially interested in literary and upmarket-crossover fiction, narrative nonfiction, and contemporary children's books (middle grade and young adult) with a timely, distinctive story and a diverse cast of characters.
-I am not a great fit for mysteries/thrillers, science fiction/fantasy, historical fiction, or picture books.
+I am looking to amplify underrepresented stories and voices, and am especially interested in literary and upmarket-crossover fiction, narrative nonfiction, and contemporary children's books (middle grade and young adult) with a timely, distinctive story, propulsive plot, and diverse cast of characters.
 To read more about my interests, please visit my Manuscript Wishlist.
 My list of published client books can also be found on Bookshop.

 RIGHTS DIRECTOR